 If you want to help educate others, even just the basics, you need to learn it yourself.
 The space is always changing too, so try to keep up!
-But don't sweat it too much, people always get things wrong in this space and no one knows everything.
+If you get some things wrong, don't take it too hard, people always get things wrong in this space and no one knows everything.
 Just make sure you learn from your mistakes as with anything and try not to take things personally.

 When you are confident in your own basic knowledge start educating family, friends, advocates, the curious, the skeptics, the neutral and the critical about the benefits and strengths of Bitcoin.
 Let them know what makes Bitcoin special, what differentiates it from anything else that exists and what differentiates Bitcoin from other cryptocurrencies.